strubium/cleanroom-website/docs/groovy-script/mods/theonesmeagle/presetbuilder.md

 Add or apply a 'Preset' that can change the look of the probe's UI, Presets can be selectable in the Probe Note

 :::::::::: info Warning {id="warning"}
-Adding more that 8 (Including the default ones, will break the Probe Notes UI)
+Adding more than 8 (Including the default ones), will break the Probe Notes UI
 ::::::::::

 ## Identifier